claresudbery/clare-wiki-ably/pages/think/events/workshops/workshop-types.md

 	- how many female leaders are there overall, out of the total number of leaders?
 		- (This is just an interesting statistic).

+### Manual of me

+- Create a grid with the following headings, one blank one per person, everyone fills in their own grid
+	- I do my best work when...
+	- Things I struggle with include...
+	- The best way to communicate with me is... at the following times...
+	- Please give me feedback when... in this way...
+	- I am really motivated by...
+	- If I'm stressed, the best way to support me is...
+	- Outside of work, I get excited about...
+	- Outside of this project, I'm also dealing with...
+- There's an example of what I filled in for mine with Coding Black Females, Tue 16/8/22, in clare-tech: coding-black-females.md
 ## Meetups

 ### Office Hours